crillab/metrics/CONTRIBUTING.md

 In this project, we try to follow development best practices.

-Because this requires to execute many different tasks, we have gathered them all in a `Makefile` to make easier their execution.
+Because this requires to execute many different tasks, we have gathered them in a `Makefile` to make easier their execution.
 The available targets are described below.

 #### Unit Tests